xdv/divvyd/Builds/macos/README.md

 ## Important

-We don't recommend macos for rippled production use at this time.
+We don't recommend macos for divvyd production use at this time.
 Currently, the Ubuntu platform has received the highest level of quality assurance and testing.
 That said, macos is suitable for many development/test tasks.